hisovereign/Fade-Monitors/README.md

 ### Installation:

 1. Download the script

-	(click on fade-monitors-enhanced-dimming script and to the right of where it says RAW click download raw file) (files side panel may collapse.
-It will be next to repo name, in top left, below code.)
+-click on fade-monitors-enhanced-dimming script and to the right of where it says RAW click download raw file

+-files side panel may collapse.
+It will be next to repo name, in top left, below code.

-2. Move it to ~/.local/bin
+3. Move it to ~/.local/bin

-3. Make the script executable (open up a terminal and copy/paste commands then hit enter)
+4. Make the script executable (open up a terminal and copy/paste commands then hit enter)

 		chmod +x ~/.local/bin/fade-monitors-enhanced-dimming.sh